 - dental care, including dentures

-- most vision care, including eyeglasses
+- most vision care, including eyeglasses or contact lenses

 - hearing aids